 The law also says the dog owner is responsible so long as the bitten person was not “committing a trespass or other tort.”

 If you jump my fence and my dog bites you, I have a good defense.
 You’re on my property.
 If you’re attacking me and my dog jumps in to protect me, the only thing I expect to pay for is a steak for Fido.

-If you have a “Beware Dog” sign it probably won’t protect you from a lawsuit.
+If you have a “Beware Dog” sign it probably won’t protect you from a personal injury lawsuit.
 If you verbally warn a person that your dog bites and they reach out and get bitten, the person would probably be found to be 40 percent responsible for the bite, and you would be 60 percent responsible as the dog’s owner.
-That’s still a majority of responsibility and you would still be liable for damages.
+That’s still a majority of the responsibility and you would still be liable for damages.